callkalpa/product-as/modules/distribution/src/monitoring/README.txt

  value is 9160).

 3. Copy AS_Monitoring.tbox to repository/deployment/server/bam-toolbox
-   (Create the bam-toolbox directory if it already doesn't exist)
+   (Create the bam-toolbox directory if it doesn't already exist)
 4. Add the following to <BAM_HOME>/conf/datasources/master-datasources.xml file.
+Here we have used the embedded H2 database, you can use the database of your choice (MySQL for example).

     <datasource>
         <name>WSO2AS_MONITORING_DB</name>